-From healthcare to retail, technology to transportation, social issues to issues of economy — any complex thing is bound to be, well, complicated.
+From healthcare to retail, technology to transportation, social issues to issues of economy — today we all live in complex environments.
 That’s where our MDes in Innovation Design Strategies comes in.

-We believe that no matter what industry or inequity a problem stems from, design gives us a place to start uncovering answers.
-We know that thinking, creating, and communicating like a designer creatively frames and solves problems, and that it is the key to dismantling and decoding them.
+We believe that no matter what industry or inequity a problem stems from, design gives us a place to start uncovering answers and hidden opportunities.
+We know that thinking, creating, and communicating like a designer creatively frames and solves problems, develops innovations, and leverages transformation.

 Our MDes in Innovation Design Strategies blends many new ways of thinking — design thinking, systems thinking, future thinking, to name a few — with new ways of designing — experience design, strategic design, service design, business design — while keeping holistic, human values front and center.

 The MDes in Innovation Design Strategies offers a competitive advantage in many fields, including business, engineering, healthcare, and education.
 Real world problems require real world solutions, and that’s why our curriculum is grounded in projects partnered with clients who bring key challenges that demand design-led strategic approaches to address.